Japanese netlayer Nagara Maru

 Nagara Maru (Japanese: 長良丸) was a Japanese cargo ship that was requisitioned by the Imperial Japanese Navy during World War II and converted into an auxiliary netlayer.

 History

 She was laid down 25 April 1939 at the Goshi Kaisha Urabe Zosen Tekkosho shipyard for the benefit of Sankyo Kaiun K.K.
 She was launched on 21 February 1940, completed on 8 April 1940, and registered in Osaka.
 She worked as a cargo ship until 12 September 1941, when she was requisitioned by the Imperial Japanese Navy.
-She was designated as an auxiliary net-layer and her conversion was started on 24 September 1941 at the shipyard of Niigata Iron Works Company Limited.
+She was designated as an auxiliary netlayer and her conversion was started on 24 September 1941 at the shipyard of Niigata Iron Works Company Limited.
 Her sister ships, Uji Maru and Kumano Maru, were also requisitioned and converted into auxiliary netlayers.
 She was assigned to the Third Fleet, as part of the 54th Subchaser Division (along with subchasers Shonan Maru No. 1 and Shonan Maru No. 2).
 The division was attached to the 2nd Base Force based at Takao, Formosa.
 Her commanding officer was Lieutenant Sadazo Takezawa (竹澤定三).